DeplanckeLab/ChromatinHD/docs/description.md

 - From classical statistics/data analysis
   - Where modeling intervals on sequences is just not easy.
 Classical data analysis requires matrices
   - But, as was shown for images and sequences, if you create a "gradient-proof" pipeline, you can do anything
-- Based on an assumption
+- Based on a biological assumption
   - There are relatively static open chromatin regions (=enhancers) and these are the units of gene regulation
   - Might be, might not be...
 Did anyone check this hypothesis?